Città di Castello: History

 In 1474 Sixtus IV sent his nephew Cardinal Giuliano della Rovere, later Pope Julius II, to rule the town.
-After fruitless negotiations he laid siege to the city, but Vitelli did not surrender until he knew that the command of the army had been given to Duke Federico III da Montefeltro.
+After fruitless negotiations, he laid siege to the city, but Vitelli did not surrender until he knew that the command of the army had been given to Duke Federico III da Montefeltro.
 The following year Vitelli tried unsuccessfully to recapture the city.
 Cesare Borgia through a conspiracy in Senigallia ordered Vitellozzo Vitelli, who had inherited the city to be strangled on the evening of 31 December 1502 and Città di Castello were added to the Papal possessions.

-On 11 September 1860 Città di Castello was occupied by Piedmontese troops.
-On 17 March 1861 it became part of the Kingdom of Italy.
+On 11 September 1860, Città di Castello was occupied by Piedmontese troops.
+On 17 March 1861, it became part of the Kingdom of Italy.

 Towards the end of the twentieth century, the city has seen a considerable expansion northwards toward San Giustino, with industrial parks tracking the river, railroad and main highway.
-In the area several kinds of mechanical goods, textiles, ceramics and furnishings are produced.
-Agriculture is at a very advanced level.
+In the area, several kinds of mechanical goods, textiles, ceramics and furnishings are produced.
+Agriculture is at a very advanced level, producing miscellaneous machinery i.e. tobacco harvesters (Spapperi N.T.
+S.r.l.).
 Today it's the main economic centre in the region.